aliyoussefi/TestingPowerPlatform/docs/Blogs/Testing the Power Platform - Availability Testing Power Apps.md

 NOTE: While labeled for EasyRepro, starting around the 6 minute mark you can follow the same technique within your Microsoft hosted agents.

+With the introduction of Power Apps Test Engine, we can run this Power Fx test bypassing the URL.

 ### Building and executing Test Engine tests